JOHN TOM GILMAN 1892–1969

 Married 20th July 1913 to Alice Carter, at Wesleyan Chapel, Radcliffe on Trent.
 Son John Tom born 1915.

-Family are living at Long Acre, Bingham on own means
+Family were living at Long Acre, Bingham on own means

 Living in Shelford Road, Radcliffe on Trent, with father John, private means, and mother, Ann Mary.
-John Tom is a motor fitter.
+John Tom was a motor fitter.

 Service Number: M2/113006